Narayanareddy96/tic-tac-toe/README.md

 # tic-tac-toe

-This is Regular game based on React dcumention just added up in vite and tailwindCss to look nice!
+This is Regular game based on React documentation [tutorial-tic-tac-toe!](https://react.dev/learn/tutorial-tic-tac-toe) just added up in vite and tailwindCss to look nice!

 see couple of images from the game